Mooven's General Terms

 7.3 Third Party Software: In some circumstances, to use our Services you may need to licence software directly from a third party.
 Your use of such Third Party Software is governed by the terms of your relationship and agreement with that third party and not this Agreement, and Mooven has no liability or responsibility to you in relation to such Third Party Software.

-8.1 Termination at any time: Unless otherwise specified in the applicable Order Form, the Service may be terminated in full or in part at any time by either party on 10 days notice to the other.
+8.1 Termination at any time: Unless otherwise specified in the applicable Customer Agreement, the Service may be terminated in full or in part at any time by either party on 20 Business Days notice to the other.

 8.2 Breach and insolvency: Either Party may immediately terminate (or in the case of Mooven, may also suspend) all or any part of the Agreement by written notice to the other Party if the other Party: